 Back in the industry, we’re seeing a lot of complaints professionals looking to expand their skills to quickly prepare themselves for the post-PPI complaints landscape and I expect the next year will see a lot of movement between projects and hiring managers moving fast to snap up contractors with the most extensive knowledge of non-PPI complaint areas.
 At Kind Consultancy, we work closely in a tripartite arrangement with candidates and our clients to ensure that projects we work on have a very high level of contractor retention, staying close to every part of the process from the initial request through to project close.
 We encourage hiring managers to be transparent about the likelihood of extensions, notifying candidates as early as possible about extensions or opportunities elsewhere in the business when one project comes to an end.
 We want to help our clients reduce the risk of losing resource at a critical point in the contract, as well as to provide greater job security to our candidates.

 Kind Consultancy maintains an extensive database of pre-qualified complaints specialists available on short notice for both permanent and interim projects.
-If your organisation needs experienced complaints handlers for the final stages of your PPI response, or if you’re looking to put together a complaints team with other specialist knowledge, contact Kind Consultancy on 01216432100 or firstname.lastname@example.org today for a confidential conversation.
+If your organisation needs experienced complaints handlers for your end of PPI response, or if you’re looking to put together a complaints team with other specialist knowledge, contact Kind Consultancy on 01216432100 or email@example.com today for a confidential conversation.